Single Sign-on Setup

 Introduction to Single Sign-On (SSO)

-The best-known on-premises SSO solution is Microsoft Active Directory Federation Services (ADFS) which is part of Microsoft Windows Server.
+The best-known On-Premise SSO solution is Microsoft Active Directory Federation Services (ADFS), which is part of Microsoft Windows Server.
 Various third parties provide SSO cloud solutions, such as Microsoft Entra ID, Google Workspace, and Okta.
-These cloud solutions often provide other functionalities in addition to SSO.
+These cloud solutions often provide additional functionalities beyond SSO.

 Pros and cons of per-app access

 • Password management for each application involves additional administrative burden.
-Users often forget their passwords, and the more passwords a user must maintain, the higher the chance that they are lost.
+Users often forget their passwords, and the more passwords a user must maintain, the higher the chance of loss.

 Benefits of using SSO